 You may also like to watch the introduction to Enterprise Applications in the v4 release webinar: v4 Release Webinar - Enterprise Applications.

-Enterprise Application Monitoring (EAM) features are available with the EAM edition.
+Enterprise Application Monitoring (EAM) features are available with the Enterprise Application Monitoring (EAM) edition.
+To upgrade please contact firstname.lastname@example.org.

 Benefits of Enterprise Applications (EAs)